krishnaadhasmana/movie-web/README.md

 </p>
 <br/><br/>

-# ⚡What is movie-web?
+# ⚡What is Flix?

-movie-web is a web app for watching movies easily.
+Flix is a web app for watching movies easily.

 This service works by displaying video files from third-party providers inside an intuitive and aesthetic user interface.